Persona (series): Personas

 A defining aspect of the series is the use of the "Persona", which are physical manifestations of a person's psyche and subconscious used for combat.
-The main Personas for the cast used up to Persona 3 were inspired by Graeco-Roman mythology.
+The main Personas for the cast used up to Persona 3 were inspired by Greco-Roman mythology.
 Persona 4's were based on Japanese deities; while Persona 5 used characters inspired by fictional and historical outlaws and thieves.
 The summoning ritual for Personas in battle varies throughout the series: in early games, the party gains the ability to summon through a short ritual after playing a parlor game; in Persona 3, they fire a gun-like device called an Evoker at their head to overcome their cowardice; in Persona 4, they summon their Personas by destroying Tarot cards; in Persona 5, they are summoned through the removal of the characters' masks.

 Personas are used for types of physical attack and magical attacks, along with actions such as healing and curing or inflicting status effects.
 For all Persona games, all playable characters start out with an initial Persona, which can evolve into other Personas through story-based events and use during battle.
 In multiple Persona games, two or more Personas can be summoned at once to perform a powerful Fusion Spell.
 In Persona 3, 4 and 5, only the main character can wield and change between multiple Personas; the other characters use a single Persona.
 During the course of the game, the player acquires more Personas through a system of Skill Cards, represented by Major Arcana Tarot cards.
 Each skill card represents a different Persona family, which in turn hold their own abilities inherent to that family.
 Multiple Personas can be fused together to create a new Persona with improved and inherited abilities: these range from fusing two Personas in the Persona 2 duology to up to twelve in Persona 4.
 Starting with Persona 3, the main protagonist of each game has an ability known as "Wild Card", an ability to summon multiple Personas represented by the Fool Arcana.